nicnosis/iu-courses/fa18/j363/web-syllabus.md

 This class features __four__ large-scale web design projects.

 #### Project 1--- HTML Tags and Attributes (10 pts.)
-Students will construct a basic website outline using HTML.
+You will construct a basic website outline using HTML.
 This project assesses students' knowledge of HTML tags and basic site structure.
 Project 1 aims to familiarize students with their text editors and development tools.

 #### Project 2--- Styling and CSS (15 pts.)
 The focus of Project 2 is CSS.
-Students will demonstrate their ability to add visual elements and style to sites.
+You will demonstrate their ability to add visual elements and style to sites.
 Project 2 will test students' knowledge of CSS selectors, properties, and values, as well as the Box-Model.

 #### Project 3--- Bootstrap Site (15 pts.)
 You will design, prototype, and develop a single-page website using [Bootstrap](http://getbootstrap.com/).
 This project is designed to combine all of the skills you've acquired throughout the semester.

 #### Project 4--- JavaScript (15 pts.)
-You use Javascript to create an interactive webpage, driven by JS logic.
+You will use Javascript to create an interactive visualization, with JavaScript's [p5.js](https://p5js.org/) library.

 ### Homework (20 pts.)
-This class has __four__ homework assignments designed to test and reinforce knowledge from class.
+This class has homework assignments designed to test and reinforce knowledge from class.
 Homework assignments typically involve a shorter or less involved coding task.

 #### Codecademy
 You will be given assignments to complete on [Codecademy](https://www.codecademy.com/learn/learn-html-css/).
 In order to really learn and memorize code, you need to practice.
-While the Codecademy assignments are not graded, completing them will make your homeworks, projects, and quizlabs much easier.
+While the Codecademy assignments are not graded, completing them will make your homeworks, projects, and quiz much easier.

-### Quizlabs (15 pts.)
+### Quizzes and Participation (20 pts.)
-A 'quizlab' is either (a) an unannounced quiz or (b) an in-class lab activity.
-Quizlabs are designed to ensure that students are completing their readings, Codecademy work, and following along with in-class coding activities.
+A quiz consists of either (a) an unannounced quiz or (b) an in-class lab activity.
+Quizzes are designed to ensure that students are completing their readings, Codecademy work, and following along with in-class coding activities.

-### Participation (5 pts.)
 Participation is an important element of this class.
 It is not enough to read about web design and its constituent languages; one must actively practice and hone their skills to be successful.
 Many of our classes will focus on the completion of certain exercises, tutorials, and discussions.
 Most class days will feature a small participation exercise.
 They are to be finished during class and are generally graded on completion.

 ### Professionalism (5 pts.)